blackwell-systems/err-envelope/README.md

 ## Compatibility

-If you already use RFC 7807 Problem Details, this can coexist—map between formats at the edge.
+If you already use Problem Details (RFC 9457), this can coexist—map between formats at the edge.

 ## JSON Schema